jmatsumura/docker_lgtview/README.md

 # docker_lgtview

+This repository is now bundled under the https://github.com/jmatsumura/LGTHGT repository which will eventually hold both the components for LGTView as well as LGTSeek.

 This repository houses multiple Dockerfiles that can be used to build an example and ultimately customizable instance of LGTview.
 This pulls the source LGTView code from https://github.com/jmatsumura/lgtview